-Defender: LONG RANGE Attacker: 18" from table edge.
+- Defender: LONG RANGE - Attacker: 18" from table edge.

 - Each player rolls a die (re-roll ties).
-Whoever rolls highest chooses whether they will be the Attacker or the Defender. - Before placing Terrain pieces, place 3 Castle Walls 3" from the Defender's table edge, with the first being centered to their deployment zone and the remaining 2 Castle Walls 4" away on each side.
-Note that Castle Walls are not Terrain Pieces. - Terrain is not placed as normal.
+Whoever rolls highest chooses whether they will be the Attacker or the Defender. - Before placing Terrain pieces, place 3 Castle Walls 3" from the Defender's table edge, with the first being centered to their deployment zone and the remaining 2 Castle Walls 4" away on each side. - Terrain is not placed as normal.
 Instead, the Defender may place up to 4 Terrain pieces of their choosing anywhere further than Short Range from their Deployment Zone and any other Terrain piece.